genglau/genglau.github.io/README.md

 - [ ] Biography (at least 100 words) - done
 - [ ] Functional Contact Form - added
 - [ ] "Projects" section - added
-- [ ] Links to external sites, e.g. GitHub and LinkedIn. - included portfolio site for Github in the footer ​
+- [ ] Links to external sites, e.g. GitHub and LinkedIn. - done
+​
 ### Technical
  Add a short paragraph describing the features below.
 What strategies or design decisions did you work from?